XMPro/Blueprints-Accelerators-Patterns/Accelerators/3D Capability/Unity - Pumps/README.md

     * Assign Access to others as required

-	* Edit the XMPro agent "Send to App Designer Single" and ensure the URL and Integration Key are selected
+	* Edit the XMPro agent "Send to App Designer Single"
+      - Ensure the URL and Integration Key are selected
-	* Edit the XMPro agent "Send to App Designer" and ensure the URL and Integration Key are selected
+	* Edit the XMPro agent "Send to App Designer"
+      - Ensure the URL and Integration Key are selected
-	* Edit the Recommendation agent "Run Recommendation" and ensure the URL and Integration Key are selected
+	* Edit the Recommendation agent "Run Recommendation"
+      - Ensure the URL and Integration Key are selected

 	* Click Apply and save the data stream (Click Save on the Action Bar, or CTRL + S on the keyboard)
 	* Publish the data stream and open the live view